frubino/mgkit/docs/source/install.rst

 -----

-Not all packages are required to use the part of the library, but it's recommended to install all.
+Not all packages are required to use the part of the library, but it's recommended to install all of them.
 Requirements are bound to change, but pandas, scipy, numpy, pysam and matplotlib are the bases of the library.

 To avoid problems with the system installation, I suggest using the excellent